The Best Flea Collars for Dogs (Review) in 2020

 Compatible with your dog’s regular collar

-Don’t be fooled by the fresh scent of this flea and tick collar; it will kill and repel fleas, ticks, eggs, and larvae despite not having that strong smell most effective collars sport.
-And it also has the convenience factor of being wearable with your dog’s regular collar as well.
+Don’t be fooled by the fresh scent of this flea and tick collar by Hartz Ultraguard; it will kill and repel fleas, ticks, eggs, and larvae despite not having that strong odor most effective collars sport.
+As a bonus, it comes with a reflective strip that can be seen 300 feet away, offering an added layer of safety during low-light conditions.

 Detaches and kills ticks